bernales/blog-app/README.md

 # blog-app
 This blog application is built with Django that allows users to create, edit, and delete posts.
 The homepage will list all blog posts and there will be a dedicated detail page for each individual blog post.
 This app includes Bootstrap and CSS for styling.
-The app also includes a user authentication system.
+Lastly, the app uses the built-in Django authentication system.

 ## Requirements